Intent: Why does our Geography curriculum look like this?

-Our Geography curriculum is designed to develop children’s curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
-Children investigate a range of places – both in Britain and abroad – to help develop their knowledge and understanding of the Earth’s physical and human processes.
+Our Geography curriculum is designed to develop children’s curiosity and fascination about the world and the people who live in it.
+We intend for our children to develop key knowledge and skills as they complete their progressive learning journey through school.
+Our teaching will equip children with a diverse knowledge of cultures, communities, resources, natural environments and human environments.
+Children will investigate a range of places – both in Britain and abroad – to help develop their knowledge and understanding of our world.

 We are committed to providing children with opportunities to investigate and make enquiries about our local area of Teesside so that they can develop of real sense of who they are, their heritage and what makes our local area unique and special.